 3. Get more sleep

 You can’t function well without enough sleep.
 If you suffer from sleep issues, find out how to resolve them.
 Get to bed early and get at least 8 hours of sleep every night.
 Sleep will power down your body and mind, allowing necessary healing to take place.
+See here to learn how to get a better nights sleep.

 4. Exercise more